 It’s tempting isn’t it.
 You have a finite list of possible answers but it is too long to create radio options in your form.
 Why not stick it in a drop down?

-Sometimes this may be the best solution, but not always - especially if the bulk of your users are on mobile devices.
+Sometimes this may be the best form design solution, but not always - especially if the bulk of your users are on mobile devices.
 Who wants to scroll through a list of 100 years to set their birth date or 195 countries to get to their one?

 Always think hard before you inflict a dropdown on your users, it may well cause them to attrite out of frustration.
 Be sure to check out our article on drop downs for more on the difficulties of drop downs and the possible alternatives you can use.

-The counterparty to error messages, microcopy is best used to bring clarity to the user on why you need this information and why they should provide it.
+The counterpart to error messages, microcopy is best used to bring clarity to the user on why you need this information and why they should provide it.
 Done well, it is unobtrusive and can increase your conversion rate with the minimum of effort.

 Common uses for microcopy are: